Meet the Chief and Command Staff

 Emergency Preparedness Manager

-Rachel Holford is the City of Boise’s Emergency Manager, and she has 20 years of experience in Public Safety.
+Rachel Holford is the City of Boise’s Emergency Manager, and has been in Public Safety since 2002.
 Rachel leads the Office of Emergency Preparedness, which coordinates with all city departments regarding planning and training for the safety and security of employees.
 This office plays a vital role in coordinating safety and security elements, capabilities, and collaboration amongst the response and support resources in the event of local emergencies, and for large scale pre-planned events.
 She believes in a whole community approach to preparedness by engaging county, state, and federal emergency management programs, and local community stakeholders.
-Prior to Emergency Preparedness Rachel spent 15 years working in law enforcement as a criminal intelligence analyst and project manager.
-She graduated from the National Emergency Management Institute in August of 2022 with her Advanced Emergency Manager Accreditation.
-Rachel is currently the Vice Chair for the Idaho Voluntary Organizations Aiding in Disasters and participates on local and regional All Hazards Incident Management and Support Teams.
-Growing up locally she feels vey strongly about community involvement and finding ways to support one another.

 Contact a Member of Command Staff